sonic-net/SONiC/doc/voq/lag_hld.md

 #### teamd: teammgrd

-teammgrd while receving PortChannel configuration, validates the given system_lag_ld for whether it is already used or not.
+teammgrd, while receving PortChannel configuration, validates the given system_lag_ld for whether it is already used or not.
 The STATE_DB LAG_TABLE entry is used for this validation.
-The same STATE_DB LAG_TABLE entry used for recording LAG state is used to record system_lag_id after a LAG id created with it.
+The same STATE_DB LAG_TABLE entry used for recording LAG state is used to record system_lag_id after a LAG id is created with it.
 If the given system_lag_id is found to be used already, team device will not be created.

 Changes in teamd/teammgrd include:
- * Retrieving "system_lag_id" from CONFIG_DB from PortChannel configuration
+ * Retrieving "system_lag_id" from CONFIG_DB PortChannel configuration
  * Accessing STATE_DB LAG_TABLE to check availability

 #### teamd: teamsyncd